Far sooner than anyone predicted, COVID-19 changed the world of work.

 Questions about this online event?
 Email us at: firstname.lastname@example.org

-Plus, hear student and employer perspectives about how they're adapting to today's engagement trends and experiences!
+Plus, hear student and employer perspectives about how they're adapting to today's conversion and retention trends and experiences!

 UWaterloo's Work-Learn Institute